Paper on Alcoholics Anonymous

 Paper for Addiction and Recovery class – United Theological Seminary

 Alcoholism is an unsanctioned illness in our culture.
-Alcoholics Anonymous’s (A.A) primary focus is to help alcoholics stop drinking and stay sober.
+Alcoholics Anonymous’s (A.A.) primary focus is to help alcoholics stop drinking and stay sober.
 A.A.’s Twelve Step program, as Father Joseph Martin states, “is to get the alcoholic sober” (steps 1-3), “clean our house” (steps 4-11), and “help others” (step 12).
-[1] Here are my reflections on the Alcoholic Anonymous Twelve Step program, also looking at the nature of spirituality it fosters and the theology it represents.
+[1] Here are my reflections on the Alcoholics Anonymous Twelve Step program, also looking at the nature of spirituality it fosters and the theology it represents.

 Since its start in 1935, the early years of Alcoholics Anonymous were impressive.
 After the first ten years of refining the program, there has been little change in the twelve-step program since then.
 A.A.’s sole focus is to help alcoholics to stop drinking and maintain sobriety.
 Bill W’s story of how he met Doctor Bob was an act to maintain sobriety.
-This act to reach out for help, from another alcoholic, is at the core of A.A.
+This act of reaching out for help, from another alcoholic, is at the core of A.A.
 The road to sobriety is best done with the help of a higher power and others who are like-minded.
 Bill W. and Doctor Bob’s road to recovery included persistence, understanding, honesty, being open to new ideas, refinement of process and theory, challenges, and a lot of patience.
-As the A.A. story unfolded, I see God’s love and grace guiding the early formation of A.A., as it continues to do today.
+As the A.A. story unfolded, I saw God’s love and grace guiding the early formation of A.A., as it continues to do today.

 Diana Butler Bass writes of a “belonging, behaving and believing” community.
 [2] I can see within the A.A. community, Bill W. and Doctor Bob created a similar model.
 In A.A. “belonging” comes first; if you are an alcoholic you belong.
 One “behaves” in A.A. by having a personal desire to stop drinking.
-After first belonging, then behaving, one is asked to “believe” in a higher power.
+After first belonging, and then behaving, one is asked to “believe” in a higher power.
 The A.A. process is counter-cultural to some Christian communities who first ask you to “believe” what they do, then “behave” according to their set of rules, and then you have the right to “belong” to their church community.
 [3] What a wonderful gift to those suffering from alcoholism to be welcomed by the A.A. community for being just who one is, an alcoholic.
 At the open meeting I attended, I saw and felt this welcoming community whose one focus was to support each other to get and stay sober.

 A.A.’s main focus is for the alcoholic to get and stay sober has become the cornerstone of their success.
 There is one reason for A.A. which is sobriety.
 With sobriety as their message, there is no room for confusion.
 With all members sharing a common goal and the challenge to maintain sobriety, A.A. attracts people from different gender, racial, social, economic, religious, sexual orientations, and political classes who come together to do the twelve-step program.